SAP-samples/btp-bas-risk-management/documentation/develop/test-application/README.md

 9. Click on `create` button

-10. Make sure you exit the preview mode after your test is finished by clicking **Stop Preview** in SAP BAS.
+10. Make sure you exit the preview mode after your test is finished by clicking **Stop** in SAP BAS.